microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

                 "slotSetting": false
             }

-2. Test Azure service deployment
+## Step 3.
+Test Azure service deployment

     Launch Postman and test the Azure Function to make sure it is returning results.

     ![](../../documents/media/postman.png)

-3. Deploy client Power App
+## Step 4.
+Deploy client Power App

     Navigate to https://make.powerapps.com/ and click on Apps on the left navigation.